darginmathi/Cody/README.md

 python main.py
 ```

-Once started, you can interact with Cody using natural language:
+Once started, you can interact with Cody:

 ```
 > Explain how bubble sort works
 > Create a function to reverse a string
-> Run the script in ./examples/hello.py
+> Run the script ./examples/hello.py
-> Write a class for a simple calculator
+> Write a simple calculator
 ```

 ## Example Interactions

 **Code Generation:**
 ```
-User: Create a function that finds the factorial of a number
+You: Write a simple calculator
-Cody: Here's a factorial function with both recursive and iterative approaches...
+Cody: I have written the code for a simple calculator to the file `calculator.py`...
 ```

 **Code Explanation:**